 As a journalist who has lost loved ones to suicide and as a mom of two young adults, a teen, and a 10-year-old, I struggle with how to talk about this issue in the media and with my own family.

 But it seems clear to me that the conventional approach—of ignoring suicides when they occur or saying as little as possible about them—is failing.

 It’s not easy but we can’t avoid talking about suicide.
 Things that matter most are often the most difficult.
 Talking about suicide, facing it, drilling down to understand the root causes may well be the only way to curb this growing, heartbreaking trend.

 People who commit suicide are in unspeakable pain.
 People suffering from addiction and mental health issues are more likely to die by suicide.
 Over-exposure to toxins, including pesticides, statins, and drugs like meth, has been associated with suicide.
 Some medication that has psychotropic effects, including commonly prescribed medicine like Tamiflu and acetaminophen affect your brain and may even make you more likely to become suicidal.
 Heartbreakingly, anti-depressants sometimes backfire, especially when prescribed to children and adolescents, and even cause suicidal thoughts and behaviors.

-Please take the time to read my 4,000-word article on this topic published in the Jefferson Journal.
-I’d love to hear your thoughts on the rise of suicide.
+I hope you’ll take the time to read my 4,000-word article on this topic published in the Jefferson Journal, as well as this article by a young woman working hard not to listen to the voices in her head that are telling her to kill herself.
+I welcome your thoughts on what we can do to stem the rising tide of suicide.
 Comment below or drop me a line.